 If you are a current student and would like information on enrollment in the Rape Aggression Defense (RAD) academic course, please email firstname.lastname@example.org or look for the class during registration periods.

 This form below is intended for community members or University staff and faculty without an E.L.
-Wiegand Fitness Center Membership that wishes to take part in our community self-defense classes or private group classes for departments or campus-recognized groups.
+Wiegand Fitness Center Membership that wishes to take part in our community self-defense classes.

 *If you are under 18 years of age, parent or guardian consent is required.